jonathondilworth/detailed-plutus-lecture-notes/haskell-notes/0-Programming-In-Haskell.md

 * Type Inference: Types are recognised at compile time.
 Haskell does a great job of inferring types.
 For example, you can have fairly loose type-classes, like Num?
 Where you can either be working with an Integer, float, double, whatever.

+*Every expression must have a type.
+Type Inference is evaluating any given expression (without explicit types) at compile time, if you've done something wrong, you'll get a type error. e.g. True == 3.
+Where as other languages are not as fussy.
+For example, in PHP the exact same code will return 1, which also is considered to be True.
+In fact, any value that is not NULL or False is True (in PHP), unless you specify an equivalence operator: 3 === True.*

 **When writing our functions, we can choose to give them an explicit type declaration.** This is considered to be 'good' when you're building robust code.

 * What exactly is a Type?
 It can be thought of as a collection (perhaps a set) of values.
 For instance: Bool is a Type which can take on the value True or False.